coderxanuj-789/My-project-Sunoh-/README.md

 - How to open an issue
 - How to submit a pull request
 - Coding style (Kotlin style guide or Java conventions)
-- How to run tests (if any)
+- How to run tests

-Basic contribution steps:
-1. Fork the repo
-2. Create a feature branch: `git checkout -b feat/my-feature`
-3. Commit your changes: `git commit -m "Add my feature"`
-4. Push to the branch: `git push origin feat/my-feature`
-5. Open a pull request

 Roadmap
 -------